Anonymous types in C# are a feature that allows us to create objects at runtime without having to explicitly define a class.

 Console.WriteLine($"Name: {person.Name}, Age: {person.Age}");

 Anonymous types have certain limitations.
-For example, methods cannot be defined on them nor can they be used outside the scope in which they were created.
+For example, methods cannot be defined on them and they cannot be used outside the scope in which they were created.

 Using anonymous types